 I know my skin well now, every mole, every freckle, every imperfection.
 I didn’t find any more ticks, but the two bites I had were already an angry red, and a rash was spreading around one of them.

 I stuck the ticks to a piece of tape.
 Back home, I’d pull out my magnifying glass and see that they were Lone Start ticks, known carriers of Monocytic Ehrlichiosis, Rocky Mountain Spotted Fever, and ‘Stari’ borreliosis.
+Not to mention Alpha-Gal Syndrome (AGS, the meat allergy condition.

-Here’s why I panicked, even though I am still on antibiotics to treat my tick-borne illnesses (TBI).
+Here’s why I panicked, even though I am still on antibiotics to treat my tick-borne disease(TBD).
 Several years ago, having come back from a long and terrible stretch bedridden with Lyme and other infections, I was finally back at work.
 I was still on antibiotics, still recovering and strengthening my immune system.
 But I felt so much better; I had a good bit of my life back.

 So I got the idiotic idea to take a walk in a nearby woods on Labor Day to celebrate, to finally spend a little time outdoors.
 I was focused on pacing myself because of my severe fatigue; I figured I had the energy for 20 minutes.